Why should I report a violation?

 - Demonstrates to other students that

 - The Code is effective.
 Students desire a "level academic playing field" and reporting possible violations provides the protections students deserve so that those who conduct their work with integrity do not suffer a relative disadvantage to those who "cut corners."

 - The Code provides for peer review.
-The Honor Council is an organization comprised of students that is student run with advising from the Dean of Students Office.
+The Honor Council is an organization comprised of students that is student run with advising from the Community Values & Restorative Practices staff.
 Students administer and maintain the Code, and students responding to violations can prove to be more powerful than responses from other "authority figures."

 - The Code provides consistency in judgments and, if necessary, sanctions.
 The Honor Council process provides the only venue where violations are reviewed consistently.
 For instance, if faculty members were to operate outside of the official process, one student may receive a completely different outcome from another for substantially similar conduct.

 - The Code guarantees fairness and Due Process.
 Because the honor process is codified, students are assured that they will receive the process provided for them through the Student Handbook, our contract with students.

 - The process creates an official record.
 Because Community Values & Restorative Practices maintains records of all findings of violations, the system is also the only place where we can discover and address repeated patterns of behavior.
 If each faculty member acts on his/her own, there is no way to know whether a student's act is an isolated, one-time event or the product of a pattern of behavior.